 It is a nationally recognised award that perfectly illustrates the school’s commitment to offer high quality extra-curricular provision to complement excellent academic attainment.

 The components of the award also reflect the school’s desire to equip students with relevant life skills that will also serve them well as they make their way toward Higher Education and employment.

 The school offers Duke of Edinburgh’s Bronze, Silver and Gold Awards.
 Students from Years 9-13 volunteer to take on the challenges posed by the different aspects of this award.
-The award is achieved by completing a personal programme of activities in four sections (five if you’re going for Gold) – volunteering, physical, skills, expedition and for Gold, a residential.
-More details about the Duke of Edinburgh Award Scheme can be found at: www.dofe.org or email: email@example.com
+The award is achieved by completing a personal programme of activities broken down into sections (see below).
+More details about the Duke of Edinburgh Award Scheme can be found at: www.dofe.org or email: firstname.lastname@example.org

 You achieve an Award by completing a personal programme of activities in four (five if going for Gold) sections:

 - Volunteering: undertaking service to individuals or the community.